KirbyPaint/PierreData/README.md

 }
 ```

-You will need to make at least TWO changes to this file:
+You will need to make at least TWO changes to the appsettings.json file:
 Where the text says `database=[DATABASE_NAME]`, enter your own database's name, and remove the brackets.
 If your database was named `my_database` this code will look like `database=my_database`
 Where the text says `pwd=[YOUR PASSWORD]`, enter your own secure password, and remove the brackets.
 If your password is `SafePassword123` this code will look like `pwd=SafePassword123`
 This ensures that the program will be able to read and write to your own local database.